 Hi!
 I am Russel Taylor.
 I am married to Donna and we have four growing boys: Preston, Russell, Todd, and Elliott.
-We live in Holliday, Texas and are Christians who worship our Lord at Saint Benedict Orthodox Church in Wichita Falls, Texas.
+We live in Holliday, Texas and are Christians who worship our Lord at the Saint Benedict Orthodox Church in Wichita Falls, Texas.

 I am the GIS Specialist for Gunn Oil Company.
+Donna is a substitute teacher.

 Whenever I first install Solus Linux, the installer never adds Solus to the UEFI Boot Menu.
 Here are the steps to fix that issue: